matplotlib/matplotlib/doc/users/colormaps.rst

 For the Diverging maps, we want to have monotonically increasing :math:`L^*` values up to a maximum, which should be close to :math:`L^*=100`, followed by monotonically decreasing :math:`L^*` values.
 We are looking for approximately equal minimum :math:`L^*` values at opposite ends of the colormap.
 Additionally, we might prefer a diverging colormap which has a rounded instead of pointed peak for retaining some spread of values around the critical point.
 By these measures, BrBG and RdBu are good options. coolwarm is a good option, but it doesn't span a wide range of :math:`L^*` values (see grayscale section).

+Qualitative colormaps are not necessarily aimed at being perceptual maps, but looking at the lightness parameter can solidify that for us.
+The :math:`L^*` values move all over the place throughout the colormap, and are clearly not monotonically increasing.
+These would not be good options for use as perceptual colormaps.

+MISCELLANEOUS

 :math:`L^*` function
 ====================